-Green-Schools and Irish Water launch seventh year of partnership with over 100k students and teachers taking part in the Water programme
+Green-Schools and Irish Water is now in its eighth year of partnership.
+Over 300,000 students and teachers take part in the Water programme.

 The Water Theme

 An Taisce’s Green-Schools programme has teamed up with Irish Water for a seventh year to support schools working to gain a Green Flag under the water theme.
 The water theme aims to increase awareness of water conservation among primary and secondary school students.
 Last year, school children across Ireland saved over 203 million litres of water, the equivalent of over 350 million cups of tea, thanks to their participation in this programme.